trailheadapps/easy-spaces-lwc/README.md

 1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1I0000036tYUQAY) to install the **es-space-mgmt** package and choose **Install for All Users**.

-1. From the command line, enter to following commands to clone this repository.
+1. From the command line, enter the following commands to clone this repository.
 You need to do this to get the files with sample data on your computer:

     ```zsh
     git clone https://github.com/trailheadapps/easy-spaces-lwc